Books I love

 I really wished I had some proper education or inspiration around money, saving and investing.
 Unfortunately that was not really the case.
 I faked it most of the time and these books have all helped me to get understanding of how to better manage money and finances.
 I just wished someone had given them to me 30 years earlier…

 I read this book many years ago while still living in Germany in german, I also watched the movie in German.
 I kind of liked it but it didn’t leave a huge impact on me – I couldn’t really relate at the time.
 I just re-read this just when we moved on the boat in Greece and really loved the story.
 I could relate to so many things – how she felt lost, her dysfunctional relationships, the travel pause and the rediscovering in the India and finally finding a new path and love in Bali.
 My life version is slightly different but similar.
-I really liked the book this time around and I am sharing my favorite passages from this book in a blog HERE.

-Once I was on a roll with my Elizabeth Gilbert reading of course had to read her latest novel.
+City of Girls by Elizabeth Gilbert Once I was on a roll with my Elizabeth Gilbert reading of course had to read her latest novel.
 I am not a novel reader at all.
 I can’t stand violence, murder, drama etc. But this sounded promising and I was curious about the story, because I follow Liz on Instagram and had seen the process of this book unfold.
 Its a great story about showgirls in New York, relationships and a life unfold with all the ups and down and exciting bits in between.
 I think it is great novel.
 There is quite a bit of sex involved, so if you are adverse to reading about it, this book is not for you.
 I felt entertained, gripped and couldn’t put it down.
 I do recommend the read.

 ART AND POETRY